eclectic-coding/gridsome-graphql-markdown/content/posts/rails-pagination-tailwindcss.md

 ## Styling Pagination

-There a gem's which will style `will_paginate`, For instance, if you use Bootstrap there are a few gem's that can quickly add styling for the pagination, but I have yet to find one for Tailwind CSS.
+There are gem's which will style `will_paginate`, for instance, if you use Bootstrap there are a few gem's that can quickly add styling for the pagination, but I have yet to find one for Tailwind CSS.
 This seems like a good future project ... hmm?

 So, we will have to add the styling ourselves and fortunately `will_paginate` does add structured HTML code that already has classes in which we can target.